Monts Telliers: Route (walking)

-There is no marked path all the way to the top, but it is an easy and worthwhile ascent.
+There is no marked path all the way to the top.
 Starting from La Pierre Alp (500 m above the entrance to the Great St-Bernard Tunnel, on the right side of the road), the southern peak can be reached in about three hours by a walk with a few metres of very easy climbing during the final ascent to the peak.
 The walking path marked by a red line (white background) leads in parallel to the stream, up to the grassy, mildly inclined plateau of Combe de Drône, from which Col du Bastillon (2,757 m) can be reached.
 From here, the route is not signposted any more, but the peak can be reached relatively easily, by heading towards the abandoned bunker slits, then climbing up on the right hand side on the ledge above them.
 From this point, it becomes a normal walk again, on manageable rocky terrain, all the way up to the southern peak with its imposing panorama.